Please note there are nine walks in and around Carrick Castle other than along the shore-side road.

 All distances and timings of walks are from the castle Carrick Castle from the around the village walk

-Five are accessed from the north end of the village, beyond the river Carrick where you will find a small rough road that goes past some new houses.
-Go over the gate by the farmhouse and up onto the track heading up the glen towards the water treatment building.
-There is one track (Walk 3) that goes straight up the glen with the river on your left and the other two (Walk 1 and Walk 2) go off to the right as you go up this track.
+Six are accessed from the north end of the village, beyond the river Carrick where you will find a small rough road that goes past some new houses.
+Go through or over the gate by the farmhouse and up onto the track heading up the glen towards the water treatment building.
+There is one track (Walk 3) that goes straight up the glen with the river on your left and the other three (Walk 1 and Walk 2) go off to the right as you go up this track.
 Walk 5 and Walk 6 are extensions to Walk 2.
-Walk 5 goes to the Lochan nam Cnaimh and Walk 6 goes up to the top of Cruach Mountain.
+Walk 5 goes to the Lochan nam Cnaimh and Walk 6 goes up to the top of Cruach nam Miseag mountain.
+Walk 9 is the circular walk behind the village of Carrick Castle called the loupe.

 Walk 8 is currently 2.3 miles from the castle towards Lochgoilhead on the road to Cormonachan Community Woodlands, Carrick Castle by the TV/radio aerials.
 There is a car park there with information signs.
 There are two circular walks; a short half hour one (Squirrel Trail) and an hour one (2.5 km).
 These are graded easy to medium).